A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Search engine optimization services are focused on boosting your website’s search engine ranking by using tactics like:

-Following a comprehensive SEO strategy can help increase your brand authority, allowing you to rank higher and therefore increase your traffic and sales.
+Following a comprehensive SEO strategy can help increase your brand authority, allowing you to rank higher and, therefore, increase your traffic and sales.

 To achieve this, you may need to hire an SEO/content marketing expert and a social media manager.